-Another system of thought and belief that played a major role in Korean history was the syncretic, indigenous millenarian religion called Tonghak ("Eastern Learning") or Chondokyo ("the Heavenly Way") that took the Korean peasantry by storm in the 1870s and 1880s and set in motion the forces that altered modern Korean history.5 Immediately after WWI, Chondokyo leaders and Protestant Christian ministers organized a huge nationwide demonstration for Korean independence from Japan, one of the pivotal events of modern Korean history.
+Another system of thought and belief that played a major role in Korean history was the syncretic, indigenous millenarian religion called Tonghak ("Eastern Learning") or Chondokyo ("the Heavenly Way") that took the Korean peasantry by storm in the 1870s and 1880s and set in motion the forces that altered modern Korean history.
+Immediately after WWI, Chondokyo leaders and Protestant Christian ministers organized a huge nationwide demonstration for Korean independence from Japan, one of the pivotal events of modern Korean history.

 Throughout much of Korean history, these various systems of thought and belief have peacefully co-existed, or even been layered one on top of the other.
-For an entire millennium, Buddhism was the established state religion, THERE HAS BEEN A DEARTH OF

-ACCURATE INFORMATION ABOUT

-THE

-STATUS OF FREEDOM OF

-THOUGHT, CONSCIENCE, AND

-RELIGION OR BELIEF

-IN THE DEMOCRATIC

-PEOPLE'S REPUBLIC OF KOREA

-associated with the initial unification of Korea as a single political unit or nation, while Confucianism furnished the theory or model of social relationships: father to son, husband to wife, children to parents, friend to friend, and ruler to subjects.
+For an entire millennium, Buddhism was the established state religion, associated with the initial unification of Korea as a single political unit or nation, while Confucianism furnished the theory or model of social relationships: father to son, husband to wife, children to parents, friend to friend, and ruler to subjects.

 From the fifteenth to the eighteenth centuries, Korea could be characterized as among the most "Confucianized" societies in East Asia.
 Even today, nearly all Koreans, regardless of their present religious or anti-religious convictions, observe basically Confucianist approaches to social relations.
 Evidence of the enduring influence of this and other ancient traditions can even be seen in the public symbols of the two Koreas.
-The Republic of Korea (ROK or South Korea) bedecks it national flag with two sets of ancient Taoist/Confucianist philosophical symbols: the yin-yang6 bordered by four sets of "tribars."
+The Republic of Korea (ROK or South Korea) bedecks it national flag with two sets of ancient Taoist/Confucianist philosophical symbols: the yin-yang bordered by four sets of "tribars."
 In a similar vein, the DPRK, unique among Socialist bloc nations, in a nod to the continued belief in the importance of philosophical thought, added the scholar's writing brush to the familiar communist symbol of hammer and sickle.
-Moreover, unlike Chinese communist leader Mao Tse Tung, who attacked Confucianism during the Chinese Cultural Revolution as one of the "four olds" to be smashed by the Red Guards, Kim Il Sung instead incorporated elements of Confucianism into the Juche Idea as the DPRK national ideology or religion.
+Moreover, unlike Chinese Cultural Revolution as one of the "four olds" to be smashed by the Red Guards, Kim Il Sung instead incorporated elements of Confucianism into the Juche Idea as the DPRK national ideology or religion.